ArshanAlam/CTFs/got_shell/README.md

 hit breakpoint at: 804863c
 ```

-Once we hit the breakpoint we have to step forward until we arrive at an address that doesn't look something in the `auth.c` code.
+Once we hit the breakpoint we have to step forward until we arrive at an address that doesn't look like something in the `auth.c` code.

 ```
 [0x0804863c]> ds